jmgray/hexcast/explanation.md

 For a small matrix this gives you a pseudo-random walk but for a matrix of any size the pattern reveals itself quickly.

 One tactic you might take would be to walk around the matrix taking larger steps.
-Instead of going to the next one in whatever your traversal mechanism is, jump two or three place.
-I visualized that on a matrix but realized quickly that convering the matrix to a list makes this tractable.
-With data in a in a linear format, this becomes simply rotating through the list.
-To make sure all of the items are visited the size of the rotation--thre step or "leap"--should ideally be co-prime to the size of the list.
+Instead of going to the next one in whatever your traversal mechanism is, jump two or three,or more places instead.
+I visualized that on a matrix but realized quickly that converting the matrix to a simple list makes this a tractable problem.
+With data in a linear format, this becomes a problem of rotating through the list.
+To make sure all of the items are visited, the size of the rotation--the step or "leap"--should ideally be co-prime to the size of the list.
 Simple prime numbers should work.

 This approach should work but there were two challenges to solve.
-Actually only one but I am going to go about it in a roundabout way: We need to convert an index from our proposed linear array to a vector--semantically, a set of matrix coordinates into the matrix, and to do do _that_ it is easiest to go the other way first.
+Actually only one but I am going to go about it in a roundabout way so it feels like two: We need to convert an index from our proposed linear array to a vector--semantically, a set of matrix coordinates into the matrix, and to do do _that_ it is easiest to go the other way first.
 I.e., from a vector to an index.

 I am sure there is a way to derive such a formula (it is likely on a blog somewhere too) but I simply experimented on 2 and 3 dimensional arrays